The Strangers – Chapter 2: Plot

 Maya agrees to go to their home.
 On the drive, they encounter their roommates, Gregory and Wayne, walking home in the rain.
 The two get in the car.
-Shortly afterwards, Maya jumps out of the car after having a panic attack about the occupants of the car being her attackers.
+Shortly afterwards, Maya jumps out of the car after having a panic attack about the occupants of the car being her assailants.
 She hides in the woods where she stitches up her opened wounds.
 Maya comes across an abandoned campsite and starts a fire but is soon attacked by a wild boar who was freed from captivity by Scarecrow.
 Maya successfully kills the boar and flees back through the woods.
 Meanwhile, Pin-Up Girl, who was watching Maya, has flashbacks to when she was a child in school with Scarecrow, where she killed another student, Tamara, out of jealousy.

-Maya arrives at the cabin where she was attacked by the strangers and changes into new clothes.
-She is found by Billy Bufford, a state police officer, who tries to help her but is killed by Pin-Up Girl.
-Maya flees in Bufford's car, but the engine eventually dies down outside a house belonging to Nurse Danica, Chris, Gregory, and Wayne.
-They take her in for the night and Gregory tells Maya that she is the only one who has survived the killers.
+Maya arrives at the cabin where she was attacked by the perpetrators and changes into new clothes.
+She is found by Billy Bufford, a state police trooper, who tries to help her but is killed by Pin-Up Girl with a crossbow.
+Maya flees in Bufford's truck, but the engine eventually dies down outside a house belonging to Nurse Danica, Chris, Gregory, and Wayne.
+They take her in for the night and Gregory tells Maya that she is the only one who has survived the perpetrators.
 After Gregory leaves the house, Pin-Up Girl and Dollface attack and kill the remaining occupants as well as the private EMT sent to take Maya to Portland.

 Maya escapes into the EMT's ambulance but is ambushed by Pin-Up Girl who was hiding inside.
 She stabs Pin-Up Girl in the neck with scissors.
 Maya flees in the ambulance, but during the ride, Pin-Up Girl tries to strangle her.
-Maya intentionally crashes the ambulance, causing Pin-Up Girl to fly out of the windshield, killing her.
+Maya intentionally wrecks the ambulance, causing Pin-Up Girl to fly out of the windshield, killing her almost instantly.
 Maya flees into the woods as Scarecrow and Dollface arrive in their truck.
 The pair mourn their loss, removing Pin-Up Girl's mask as Maya watches them from the woods.

 Production

 Principal photography on all three films commenced over 52 days in September 2022 in Bratislava, Slovakia, and wrapped in November 2022.
-Following the release of the first installment, The Strangers: Chapter 2 and The Strangers: Chapter 3 underwent a month of additional photography to rework the film with audience feedback from the first film in mind.
+Following the release of The Strangers: Chapter 1, The Strangers – Chapter 2 and The Strangers – Chapter 3 underwent a month of additional photography to rework the film with audience feedback from the first film in mind.
 One week of the reshoots was devoted to Chapter 2, with flashbacks added to flesh out the villain's backstory and an investigation subplot involving Joplin Sibtain cut.